RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Windows.md

-#### This is in alpha version.
+### This is under development.
+For now, only image with alpha tag is available at Dockerhub.
 The part of connecting to X Window system is working.
 Investigating yet how to connect wireless interfaces into docker container.

 The recommended docker run command to be run under Windows host is: